nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 Cap 5.0 Buddy helps NUS SoC students to keep track of their module details efficiently.
-It helps them centralize key module details and follows their study progress through a Command Line Interface (CLI) that allows efficient management of module details.
+It helps them to centralize key module details, contacts and information while following their study progress through a Command Line Interface (CLI).

 * Table of Contents
 {:toc}